 Sensorineural hearing loss

-Sensorineural hearing loss refers to hearing loss as a result of damage in the inner ear, primarily the organ of hearing known as the cochlea, and/or the auditory nervous system.
-Stereocilia, tiny hair cells in the cochlea that detect soundwaves, are easily damaged.
+Sensorineural hearing loss is a result of damage to the inner ear, primarily the cochlea, and/or the auditory nervous system.
+Tiny hair cells in the cochlea that detect sound waves are easily damaged.
 It is the most common type of hearing loss and is permanent but treatable.